 Following exam grades being issued, students can request to view their exam script.
 Some students find it helpful to review their answers to exam questions outside the exam room.
 Students should be aware, however, that markers do not write student feedback on exam scripts.
 A grade is written on the front page of each exam booklet, and the marker may write brief examiners' notes in the margins of the script.

-Viewing days for scripts are Tuesday 28th January and Wednesday 29th January 2020.
-To request a script viewing, please complete the form here and return it to the Departmental office, E1-026, no later than Friday 24th, Jan by 4pm.
+Viewing days for scripts are Tuesday 25th January and Wednesday 26th January 2022 (proposed dates - may change).
+To request a script viewing, please complete the form here and return it to the Departmental office, E1-026 or email firstname.lastname@example.org, no later than Friday 21st, Jan by 4pm.

 Assignment Submission Procedures

 Please refer to your module handbook in relation to ELECTRONIC and/or HARD COPY assignment submission requirements.

 HARD COPY assignments may be required if your Module Coordinator has specified to submit a hard copy assignment.
 Please note that essay/assignment boxes will be provided up to days in advance of the deadline.
 The deadline time is strictly 4pm and the essay/assignment boxes are located outside E1-022.
 Students must sign their name on the sign-in sheet provided once essay/assignment has been placed into essay box.
 Hard copies are NOT required for first year modules.